catehuang/cafe-in-london/README.md

 # cafe-in-london

-* A RESTful web app.
+* A RESTful backend server api.
 * Use Flask, SQL Alchemy to retrieve/store data from/to SQLite database.